Removable Carbon Brush Holder FAQs

 Online Truing FAQs

-- How do I know if my collector rings/commutator would benefit from CUTSFORTH’s Online Truing?
+- How do I know if my collector rings/commutator would benefit from Cutsforth™ Online Truing?

 When you experience excessive brush vibrations (> 6 Mils), arcing, grooving, or photographing (also called imaging, ghosting or footprinting) on your ring or commutator.
 One or more of these issues likely makes your collector rings a good candidate for Online Truing.

-- How long has CUTSFORTH been performing Online Truing?
+- How long has Cutsforth™ been performing Online Truing?

-Our company has performed our Online Truing process on hundreds of rings and commutators over the last 19 years.
+Our company has performed our Online Truing process on hundreds of rings and commutators since 1991.

 - How safe is Online Truing for collector rings and commutators?

-We have never had a serious injury in any plant.
+We have safely performed truings on units around the world since 1991 and have never had a serious injury in any plant while truing.

-- How much time does it take CUTSFORTH to perform the Online Truing process?
+- How much time does it take Cutsforth™ to perform the Online Truing process?

 The time varies from a 2-10 hours depending on the condition of the collector rings or commutator.